AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 ## Future Work
 The team will continue to conduct the experiment with a mixture of HA and clay at 500 NTU and 800 NTU.
 The current results are not sufficient to show any meaningful relationships between Humic Acid and Clay.
 Influent mixture streams with 1000 NTU have maxed out the readings on the equipment used in the experiment (absorbance maxed out at 2, turbidity meter maxed out at 1100).
 Additionally, absorbance values at 500 NTU and 800 NTU of clay will give further insight on the behaviour of the mixture absorbances, as most data gathered has been at lower NTU (10 and 100 NTU).
-The team also plans to use centrifugation to investigate the interactions between humic acid and clay, as well as to understand the impacts theseinteractions have.
+The team also plans to use centrifugation to investigate the interactions between humic acid and clay, as well as to understand the impacts these interactions have.

 ## Bibliography
 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.